Herbert St Maur Carter

-Between 1906 and 1910 he served in Malta as a General Surgeon, although between March 1907 until June 1908 he was deployed as a surgeon to the Island of Crete, being promoted to Captain on 30 January 1908.
+Between 1906 and 1910 he served in Malta as a general surgeon, although between March 1907 and June 1908 he was deployed as a surgeon to the Island of Crete, being promoted to captain on 30 January 1908.

-In 1912, St Maur Carter served with the British Red Cross Commission in Serbia as an R.A.M.C.
-Surgeon Captain, commanding one of twelve Red Cross units during the First Balkan War.
-He then returned in 1913 as the British Red Cross Commissioner to Serbian forces until December 1913, and for his distinguished service during these operations he was made a Commander of the Serbian Order of St Sava by the King of Serbia.
+In 1912, St Maur Carter served with the British Red Cross Commission in Serbia as an R.A.M.C. surgeon captain, commanding one of twelve Red Cross units during the First Balkan War.
+He then returned in 1913 as the British Red Cross commissioner to Serbian forces until December 1913, and for his distinguished service during these operations he was made a Commander of the Serbian Order of St Sava by the King of Serbia.

 On 19 August 1914, St Maur Carter first entered the Theatre of War in France and Flanders with 5 Field Ambulance R.A.M.C., which was attached to the Second Division of the British Expeditionary Force, and was part of General Sir Douglas Haig's I Corps.

 On 17 February 1915 (London Gazette), he was mentioned by Field Marshal Sir John French in his dispatch dated 20 November 1914, for the actions at Ypres and Armentieres.

 On 22 June 1915 (London Gazette) he was again mentioned in dispatches by Field Marshal Sir John French, this time in his dispatch dated 5 April 1915 for Neurve Chapelle.

 On 23 June 1915, St Maur Carter was created a Companion of the Distinguished Service Order: "For distinguished service in the field".

-On 1 July 1915 he was promoted to Major, and was immediately promoted again to Temporary Lieutenant-Colonel and placed in command of 5 Field Ambulance, R.A.M.C..
+On 1 July 1915 he was promoted to major, and was immediately promoted again to temporary lieutenant-colonel and placed in command of 5 Field Ambulance, R.A.M.C..

 On 29 May 1917 (London Gazette) he was again mentioned in dispatches, this time by Field Marshal Sir Douglas Haig in his dispatch dated 9 April 1917.